NetCordDev/NetCord/Documentation/guides/voice/sending-voice.md

 Discord uses the Opus codec for voice communication.
 To send audio to a voice channel, you need to encode your audio data in Opus format.
 NetCord provides @NetCord.Gateway.Voice.OpusEncodeStream, which allows you to encode PCM audio data into Opus format that can be sent to Discord.
 It uses @NetCord.Gateway.Voice.OpusEncoder internally, which can be used directly if you need more control over the encoding process.

-When you can create an @NetCord.Gateway.Voice.OpusEncodeStream, you need to specify the PCM format, the number of channels, as well as the Opus application.
+When you create an @NetCord.Gateway.Voice.OpusEncodeStream, you need to specify the PCM format, the number of channels, as well as the Opus application.
 The supported PCM formats are 16-bit signed integer (@"NetCord.Gateway.Voice.PcmFormat.Short") and 32-bit floating point (@"NetCord.Gateway.Voice.PcmFormat.Float"). @NetCord.Gateway.Voice.PcmFormat.Float is generally preferred for high-quality audio.
 The number of channels can be either 1 (@"NetCord.Gateway.Voice.VoiceChannels.Mono") or 2 (@"NetCord.Gateway.Voice.VoiceChannels.Stereo").
 The Opus application can be either @NetCord.Gateway.Voice.OpusApplication.Voip, @NetCord.Gateway.Voice.OpusApplication.Audio, @NetCord.Gateway.Voice.OpusApplication.RestrictedLowdelay, @NetCord.Gateway.Voice.OpusApplication.RestrictedSilk, or @NetCord.Gateway.Voice.OpusApplication.RestrictedCelt, depending on your use case.
 For music bots, you should use @NetCord.Gateway.Voice.OpusApplication.Audio, as it is optimized for music streaming.
 Feel free to refer to @NetCord.Gateway.Voice.OpusApplication for more details on the different Opus applications and their use cases.

 [!code-cs[Creating Opus Encode Stream](SendingVoice/Examples.cs#L25-L28)]